Good Hotel Guide Review

 16. 10 on ground floor in courtyard, 2 suitable for disabled.

 all year except Feb.

-allowed in 4 bedrooms, not in public rooms.
+allowed in 4 courtyard bedrooms (no charge), not in main house bedrooms or public rooms.

 B&B doubles from £180, singles from £130.
 Fixed-price dinner £38–£45.